Ever taken a quiz to find your ideal city or used a calculator to plan for retirement? That’s interactive content in action.

 Interactive content can come in many different forms, from quizzes and polls to 360-degree videos and virtual reality experiences.
 But let’s talk about the types of interactive content most commonly found on blogs (and with the highest ROI) that you’ve probably already seen but didn’t realize had a name.

-The following 25 examples show a variety of ways interactive content, one of the most creative content types, can add value to your website.
+The following 24 examples show a variety of ways interactive content — one of the most creative content types — can add value to your website.

-Humble brag: Each of these assets were created by the Siege Media team for our great clients.
+Humble brag: Each of these assets was created by the Siege Media team for our great clients.

 1. Siege Media — ROI Calculator